-Stress tests would be conducted regularly or on the basis of realistic scenarios with full consideration of the correlation of various risks and the vulnerability.
+Stress tests would be conducted regularly or on the basis of selective stressed scenarios with full consideration of the correlation of key risk factors associated with the Company.
 It shall be done when there is an anticipation of a downturn in an industry or the overall economy, liquidity squeezes and adverse market developments or interest rate trends.